nuhorchak/RClean/README.md

 This analytic will utilize the following existing R packages:

--   tidyverse
--   mice
 -   shiny
+-   DT
+-   shinyjS
--   lubridate
+-   shinythemes
--   readxl
+-   markdown

 1.4 End user access
 -------------------

-End users will use the associated R package.
+End users will use the associated R package to call this gadget

 1.5 Security concerns
 ---------------------

-None at this point.
+None

 1.6 Design constraints
 ----------------------

 Currently, the gadget only handles DF, matrix or tibble like objects with 2 or more columns.
-SIngle vectors are not handled.
+Single vectors are not handled.

 Section 2 Delivery and Schedule Information
 ===========================================